Red List (Provincial)

 The White-headed Woodpecker is 21-23cm long with a small bill.
-It has a white head, black body and white patches on the wings.
-Males have a red patch of feathers at the back of the head.
+Its body is black and there are white patches on the wings.
+The head is entirely white, but males have a red patch of feathers at the back of the head.

 You Can Help!

 -Retain standing dead and dying trees in and adjacent to open grasslands (especially trees with cavities and broken tops greater than 40 cm in diameter)

 -Retain healthy native plant communities and lush under story vegetation that support prey insects